siddhantbapna/Group-8-DS-and-AI-Lab-Project/README.md

 ## Dataset & Preprocessing (Milestone 2)

-We use the **BraTS 2023 Dataset** — the global benchmark for brain tumor segmentation — containing 3D multi-modal MRI scans (T1, T1c, T2, FLAIR) and expert-annotated segmentation masks.
+We use the **BraTS 2023 Dataset**, the global benchmark for brain tumor segmentation containing 3D multi-modal MRI scans (T1, T1c, T2, FLAIR) and expert-annotated segmentation masks.

 **Why BraTS?**
 - Clinically relevant and multi-institutional